nickkamel/TriCleaver/README.md

 TriCleaver will generate a diverse population of SRzs that cleave the mutant strand of the target TRD, but not the wild-type.
 The designs are stored in a CSV file named **SRz_designs.csv**.
 Each row in the file corresponds to a designed SRz and contains the sequence of the SRz.

-## Note
+## Additional notes
-SRz design is computationally intensive; it will take several hours on a multi-core machine.
+- SRz design is computationally intensive; it will take several hours on a multi-core machine.
+- This code has been tested on a Windows 10 machine running Python 3.7.9.
+- Installation should only take a few minutes.